What is a data protection officer?

 The DPO's tasks

-- Inform and advise the organisation and its employees of their data protection obligations under the GDPR.
+- Informing and advising the organisation and its employees of their data protection obligations under the GDPR.

-- Monitor the organisation’s compliance with the GDPR, other data protection legislation and internal data protection policies and procedures.
-This will include monitoring the assignment of responsibilities, awareness training, and training of staff involved in processing operations and related audits.
+- Monitoring the organisation’s compliance with the GDPR, other data protection legislation and internal data protection policies and procedures.

-- Advise on the necessity of data protection impact assessments (DPIAs), the manner of their implementation and outcomes.
+- Advising on the necessity of data protection impact assessments (DPIAs), the manner of their implementation and outcomes.

-- Serve as the contact point to the data protection authorities for all data protection issues, including data breach reporting.
+- Serving as the contact point to the data protection authorities for all data protection issues, including data breach reporting.

-- Serve as the contact point for individuals (data subjects) on privacy matters, including subject access requests.
+- Serving as the contact point for individuals (data subjects) on privacy matters, including subject access requests.